The Blues Don't Lie

-The Blues Don't Lie is a studio album by blues guitarist and singer Buddy Guy.
+The Blues Don't Lie is the 19th studio album by blues guitarist and singer Buddy Guy.
 It was released as a CD and as a two-disc LP on September 30, 2022.

 The Blues Don't Lie was produced by Tom Hambridge, who also co-wrote many of the songs, and plays drums as well.
 Mavis Staples, Bobby Rush, Wendy Moten, Elvis Costello, James Taylor, and Jason Isbell are featured vocalists on one track each.

 The Blues Don't Lie was nominated for a Grammy award for Best Traditional Blues Album.

 Critical reception

 In Blues Blast Magazine Steve Jones wrote, "At 86, Buddy is still going at it full force with lots and lots of new music and giving it his all....
 For me, this is his best album since 2001's Sweet Tea and it is close to being one of his best; it is a flawless effort.
 This is a superb album and it is well worth adding to any blues lover's collection."

 In Blues Rock Review Jamie Warden said, "[This] latest release, The Blues Don't Lie, undoubtedly proves that Buddy is the World Heavyweight Champion of the blues.
 He's the real deal.
 It doesn't get much better than Buddy... from his singing, his guitar playing, to his showmanship on stage.
 While most artists slow down later in life, he shows no signs of slowing down.
 As cliché as it sounds, he is truly getting better with age."

 In Rock & Blues Muse Ellie Rogers wrote, "In fact, Buddy Guy's The Blues Don't Lie is about as close to perfect a new blues album as you could ever hope to hear.
 Spanning a plethora of moods, topics and sounds, and with more dexterous and impassioned fretwork than many players half his age could even dream of mustering, it's a real blues masterclass."

 In Chicago Blues Guide Marty Gunther said, "Sure, Buddy Guy's 86 years old and recently announced dates for a farewell tour, but fear not!
 The ageless wonder fires on all cylinders with this sensational CD, a 16-song, 64-minute, star-studded effort that's destined to add even more luster to one of the most successful careers in blues history....
 The Blues Don't Lie is 24-carat gold from beginning to end.
 Run, don't walk to buy this one.
 It's a true-blue treasure!"